 - Deploy a robust returns management system

-- Leverage collaborative robots with Returns Putaway capability – to return items back on the shelves to maximize warehouse space and profitability.
+- Leverage autonomous mobile robots with Returns Putaway capability – to return items back on the shelves to maximize warehouse space and profitability.

 3. Write clear return policies

 Writing concise, easy-to-understand return policies and sharing them with shoppers across all sales channels can save you a lot of hassle and benefit both shoppers and your business.
 Your return policies should clearly state:

 - The timeline for returns (2 weeks, a month, a year, etc.)

 - Conditions for returns (tags on, receipt of purchase, original packaging, etc.)